 Varroa and Nosema Levels – Varroa as tested in July showed “0” samples infested with varroa mites.
 Dissection of bees showing Nosema spores showed varying levels that were not significantly different between treatments.
 Nosema infection was numerically lower on large farms.

-Pesticide Residues – Pollen samples showed that up to 45 various pesticide residues were present in the colonies.
+Pesticide Residues – In 2018 pollen samples showed that up to 45 various pesticide residues were present in the colonies.
 These included several herbicides, 15 fungicides and 17 insecticide/miticides.
 Five of the insecticide/miticides were directly attributable to beekeeper use in varroa management.
 In the 2019 pollen samples we found residues from 17 insecticide/miticides, 12 fungicides, and 6 herbicides.
 Similar residues were found in wax & bee bread matrix samples, but at different concentrations.